Meet Our Team!

 Instructor

-Reesha has been riding for 14 years and has dedicated much of that time to teaching and sharing her passion for horses with others.
+Reesha has been riding since, 2011 and has dedicated much of that time to teaching and sharing her passion for horses with others.
 While she has given lessons for many years, she recently discovered the world of therapeutic riding and has embraced the opportunity to help make equine education more accessible to everyone.

 A student at Butler University, Reesha is double majoring in Biochemistry and Biology on the pre-medical track, combining her love for science with her deep appreciation for horses.
 She is passionate about equine education and believes that everyone can benefit from learning about horse care, riding, and the science behind these incredible animals.
 Her background as a member of the United States Pony Club and years spent studying hippology have shaped her approach to teaching—emphasizing both practical skills and a deeper understanding of horse behavior, anatomy, and well-being.